gleaming-pheasant/rdf-trig/README.md

 # rdf-trig
-A crate for quick formatting of RDF triples from Rust native types.
+A crate for quick formatting of RDF triples in [TriG](https://en.wikipedia.org/wiki/TriG_(syntax)) from Rust native types.

 Provides verified `Graph`, `Triple`, `Subject`, `Predicate` and `Object` types for adding to a `DataStore`.
-It also provides traits for writing the `DataStore` and individual elements to [TriG](https://en.wikipedia.org/wiki/TriG_(syntax)).
+It also provides traits for writing the `DataStore` and individual elements to [TriG].

 The main impetus of this crate is speed.
 It uses types and methods explicitly for reading and writing types with as little reallocation, copying and memory peaking as possible.

-This is not a labour of love, but necessity.
-It will likely not be maintained.
+This crate will likely not be maintained.

 # TODO!
  - Add escape encodings to IRIs and literals,